 When the monsters were done, I ran around the house with a basket and collected an array of red and yellow objects.

 When the kiddos woke up, they found the monsters right away and spent some time checking them out.
 They had fun sticking various body parts inside the big “mouths.”
 For our listening pleasure, Will screamed “Yum!
 Yum!
 Yum!” in a deep monster voice for the better part of an hour

 After they tired of trying to climb inside the monsters, I introduced my basket of goodies and let them have at it.

 They had so much fun discovering all the different objects and feeding the monsters.

-The activity morphed into a problem-solving exercise for Little Man, who decided he preferred putting objects into the top of the bottle instead of the mouth.
-Long after Toots had moved on to the playroom, Little Man was still testing items, figuring out which ones would fit into the small opening.
+The activity morphed into a problem-solving exercise for Will, who decided he preferred putting objects into the top of the bottle instead of the mouth.
+Long after Sydney had moved on to the playroom, Will was still testing items, figuring out which ones would fit into the small opening.

 When he found one that worked, he was VERY happy!
-Later on, we played with these again, and Little Man turned the monsters on their “backs” and made a game of tossing/dropping the colored items into the mouths.
+Later on, we played with these again, and Will turned the monsters on their “backs” and made a game of tossing/dropping the colored items into the mouths.
 All by himself!